msaad-dot/CAPTCHA-Recognition/README.md

 ---

 ## 🔄 Export Safe Model
+During training, the CRNN model includes a **Lambda layer** (`collapse_height`).
+This can sometimes cause issues when reloading the model in different TensorFlow/Keras versions.

+To make the model portable, use `export_safe.py` to rebuild it with a registered custom layer (`CollapseHeight`) and save it again:

 After training, convert the final model into a **safe format** (replaces Lambda with a registered custom layer):

 ```bash